SeanGrayCS/cs_portfolio_hs/README.md

 Coursera Courses - contains coursework from computer science coursera courses that I have taken.

 USACO - contains work done for USACO practice.
 Currently working through USACO training.

+Advent of Code - contains programs writen to solve the Advent of Code challenges at adventofcode.com